-Prior to the commencement of the market reforms for electricity and gas, small customers had no choice regarding their preferred retail supplier of energy.
-Instead, energy customers were required to take supply from the incumbent retailer for their region.
-However, today in Victoria, New South Wales, South Australia, the Australian Capital Territory (ACT) and Queensland large and small customers can choose their supplier of both electricity and gas.
+Prior to the commencement of the market reforms for electricity and gas, small customers had no choice regarding their preferred supplier of energy.6 Instead, energy customers were required to take supply from the incumbent retailer for their region.
+However, today Victoria, New South Wales, South Australia and the Australian Capital Territory (ACT) allow small customers to choose their supplier of both electricity and gas.
+Tasmania has full retail contestability (FRC) for gas, and Queensland is currently introducing full retail contestability for its electricity and gas customers.
 The following table provides details of the status of electricity and gas contestability in each jurisdiction.